 The integration of the app with popular fitness trackers out there is awesome!

 With a push of a couple of buttons, you can automatically import data from Fitbit, Garmin, BIOSENSE breath ketone meter.

 The App also integrates very well with the Apple Health app and uses HealthKit to auto-import your weight, ketones, etc.

 The app offers a good number of curated articles that can keep you motivated.

-If you have an app that you like and we have not covered it in this guide, give us a shout out and we will be happy to add in your experiences.
+If you have an app that you like and have not covered in this guide, give us a shout-out, and we will be happy to add in your experiences.

 As an Amazon Associate MyHealthyApple may earn commissions from qualifying purchases using our links